 We are not responsible for entries that are late or lost in the mail.
-Entries mailed after the deadline will be returned to the sender.
+Entries mailed after the deadline will be returned to the sender or held until the next year's contest.

 Winners and prizes

 About 50 poems and artworks are selected as State winners each year.
 A chosen few are sent on to the national contest after that.